 About Noni Madueke Father:

-Top European clubs often contact Noni Madueke’s Dad on a regular occasions about the need to have his son play for them.
+Top European clubs often contact Noni Madueke’s Dad on regular occasions about the need to have his son play for them.

 Doing his agent duties, one important thing is to access the facilities of these clubs.
 This is Madueke’s Dad, inspecting Borussia Dortmund facilities.